WAPunsisiYemaniPerera/node-js-rest-api-EC2/README.md

 The `UserData` section includes example CI/CD configurations.
 You can customize this section to include your specific CI/CD scripts.

-**Note:** I still need the AWS region (e.g., us-east-1) and output format (e.g., json) to configure the AWS CLI and deploy the CloudFormation template.
+**Note:** I still need the AWS region (e.g., us-east-1) and output format (e.g., json) to configure the AWS CLI and deploy the CloudFormation template....